JacobHA/DDLS-in-Python/README.md

 ## Dependencies
 numpy, matplotlib, scipy.optimize, statistics

+## Instructions
+Clone the repo, or download and unzip.
+Install the required dependencies with pip.
+Run the "Parent.py" file.
+If desired, add data manually to the sample_data.txt file, but this can now be done in terminal after running Parent.py.

 TODO: Add more geometries based on the geometric functions. i.e. star-shaped polymers, random coils...